-Table 3 shows that the average effective Class 1 (Res/Ag) school district millage rate has increased from 28.55 mills in 1975 to 36.00 mills in 2015.
-Meanwhile, the average effective Class 2 (business real property) school millage rate has increased from 28.55 mills to 44.68 mills over the same time period.
-The larger increase in Class 2 effective tax
+Table 3 shows that the average effective Class 1 (Res/Ag) school district millage rate has increased from 28.55 mills in 1975 to 33.15 mills in 2022.
+Meanwhile, the average effective Class 2 (business real property) school millage rate has increased from 28.55 mills to 42.89 mills over the same time period.
+The larger increase in Class 2 effective tax rates is because the HB 920 reduction factors have been larger for Class 1 property (larger inflationary increases in values in turn trigger larger reductions in millage rates in order to maintain tax revenues at roughly constant levels).
+This means that business and commercial real property has appreciated at a slower rate than has residential and agricultural real property from 1975 through 2022.

-Table 3 also shows that the school TPP tax rate has gone from 28.55 mills in 1975 to 50.61 mills in 2015.
-Because there are no tax reduction factors applied to personal property, this means that the average voted tax rate in Ohio school districts has not quite doubled over the 40 years studied here.
+Table 3 also shows that the school TPP tax rate has gone from 28.55 mills in 1975 to 49.12 mills in 2022.
+Because there are no tax reduction factors applied to personal property, this means that the average voted tax rate in Ohio school districts has not quite doubled over the 47 years studied here.
 Of course, much of the need for the increase in voted millage derives from the application of the HB 920 reduction factors in the aftermath of reappraisal.
-In fact there have been 11,505 operating levies placed on the ballot by Ohio's 600+ school districts from 1976 through 2015.
-5,868 (51.0%) of these levies passed.
-The final row of Table 3 shows the change in the overall average effective rate of taxation across all 4 types of property from 1975 to 2015.
-This rate, which reflects the average effective millage level across the state, has increased from 28.55 mills to 38.60 mills.
+In fact, there have been 12,560 operating levies placed on the ballot by Ohio's 600+ school districts from 1976 through 2022.
+6,642 (52.9%) of these levies passed.
+The final row of Table 3 shows the change in the overall average effective rate of taxation across all 4 types of property from 1975 to 2022.
+This rate, which reflects the average effective millage level across the state, has increased from 28.55 mills to 36.38 mills.